 A grade of Convincing is reserved for interventions for which the majority of evidence is peer-reviewed experiments that have yet to undergo attempts at replication.

 This is the second highest grade that we give interventions.

 A grade of Likely is given to interventions that someone has rigorously experimented, published their methods and data, all without a conflict of interest being present.
 However, it is still awaiting peer review, i.e. it is a preprint.

-This is presently the penultimate grade that we give interventions.
+This is the third highest grade that we give interventions.

 A grade of Tentative is given for a number of reasons.